Michael Clark (wide receiver)

-Michael Clark (born October 26, 1995) is a former American football wide receiver.
+Michael Clark (born October 26, 1995) is an American former professional football wide receiver.
 He played college football at Marshall, and was signed by the Green Bay Packers as an undrafted free agent in 2017.

 College career

 Clark originally played basketball at St. Francis (PA) during the 2014–15 season.
 He then transferred and played college football at Marshall.

 College statistics

 Professional career

-After going undrafted in the 2017 NFL Draft, Clark signed with the Green Bay Packers as an undrafted free agent on May 5, 2017.
+After going undrafted in the 2017 NFL draft, Clark signed with the Green Bay Packers as an undrafted free agent on May 5, 2017.
 He was waived by the Packers on September 2, 2017 and was signed to the practice squad the next day.
 He was promoted to the active roster on December 1, 2017.

 Clark was re-signed by the Packers on March 14, 2018.

 On July 25, 2018, the Packers placed Clark on the reserve/did not report list after failing to report to training camp.
 It was then revealed that Clark had announced his retirement from the NFL.